 Definitely!
 You can suggest it to a friend or colleague who is interested in working as a driver with Point Pickup.

 Though it doesn’t help you earn a lot of money, you can make passive income to pay your bills.
 The good news is, if you’re already working as a driver at Point Pickup, you’ll be awarded.

 Here’s the link if you need it to refer your friends or colleagues.

 However, your referral must comply with specific conditions if you want to earn a reward.
 Here are the terms and conditions:

-- The person you referred the app to must meet all the background checks and qualifications of the Point Pickup driver.
+- The person you referred the app to must meet all the background checks and qualifications

 - Lastly, the person you referred must complete three orders.

 You’ll be awarded a bonus when these conditions are met.

 Yes, Point Pickup does a background check when you sign up as a driver.
 As soon as you enter your details and sign up as a driver, you go through a background check by Checker, a reputable background check service.